safdar-azeem/vlite3/docs/1-Components/Screen.md

 ### Description

 `Screen` is a high-level smart wrapper component designed to standardise page layouts.
-It automatically manages titles, search, pagination, custom filters, primary actions (Add buttons/modals), empty states, delete operations, and seamlessly toggles between `list` and `table` child components (or slots).
-View mode (table/list) is automatically persisted using `usePersistentState`.
+It automatically manages titles, search, pagination, custom filters, primary actions (Add buttons/modals), empty states, delete operations, and seamlessly toggles between view components.
+View mode is automatically persisted using `usePersistentState`.

+It supports **any number of named views** — table, list, kanban, calendar, or any custom view — via the `views` prop.
+The legacy `table` and `list` props remain fully supported for backward compatibility.

 It also supports built-in **Export** and **Import** capabilities (via `ExportData` and `ImportData` sub-components) accessible through a contextual dropdown menu when configured.

 Alternatively, you can provide layouts via the `#table`, `#list`, and `#grid` slots instead of component props, which also support the view toggling and receive all necessary props exactly like the child components do.

 ---